-As your County Executive, I’ll continue the fight to reduce the tax burden so you can keep more of your hard-earned dollars in your pocket!
+As your County Executive, I continue the fight to reduce the tax burden so you can keep more of your hard-earned dollars in your pocket!

-Here are some of the ways I’ll work to make our county government spend less, tax less, and work even smarter for you
+Here are some of the ways I’ve made our county government spend less, tax less, and work even smarter for you…

 - Priority based budgeting.
 You probably do it at home, and we should do it in county government.

-- Freeze pay raises for elected officials – including the county executive
+- Froze pay raises for politicians- including the county executive*

-- Review, consolidate & centralize county resources and programs to save money and make services more efficient and cost-effective
+- Reviewed, consolidated & centralized county resources and programs to save money and make services more efficient and cost-effective

-- Partner with local governments and other municipalities to revisit opportunities for shared services and reduce cost of services to taxpayers.
+- Partnered with local governments and other municipalities to revisit opportunities for shared services and reduce cost of services to taxpayers.

-- Reign in county taxes and spending by doing even more to right-size county government and deliver essential services more effectively and efficiently
+- Reigned in county taxes and spending by doing more to right-size county government and deliver essential services more effectively and efficiently

-- Build a plan to eliminate sales tax for basic clothing and footwear for all people, including low income & middle class families who are disproportionately affected by this regressive tax:
+- Eliminated sales tax with a 2 year exemption for basic clothing and footwear for all people, including low income & middle class families who are disproportionately affected by this regressive tax:

-Consumption based taxation is still far more preferable as opposed to more punitive taxes on income or property; however, this particular type of sales tax is especially unfair and regressive.
-Putnam County already collects sales tax at a higher rate.
-It’s time we give some needed tax relief to families.
-County government should not reap tax benefits from a windfall caused by Washington D.C.’s misguided policies that created sky-rocketing inflation.
+Consumption based taxation is still more preferable as opposed to more punitive taxes on income or property; however, this particular type of sales tax is especially unfair and regressive.
+County government should not reap tax benefits from a windfall caused by Washington D.C.’s misguided policies that have created sky-rocketing inflation.

-- Say NO to new costly tax diversion proposals that would simply make it easier for local governments to spend more taxpayer money
+- Said NO to new costly tax diversion proposals that would simply make it easier for other governments to spend more of your hard earned tax dollars

 - Any proposed tax rate increases will be discussed in an open and transparent manner